biojava/biojava.github.io/_wikis/Google_Summer_of_Code_2010.md

 Approach : The PTM identification and classification will include the following steps:

-:\# Establish a list of known PTMs and write code to locate these PTMs in a 3D protein structures.
+:\# Establish a list of known PTMs and write code to locate these PTMs in a 3D protein structure.

 :\# Determine the protein residues that carry PTMs based on distance thresholds.